 6. Not to sublet: A tenant should not abandon the apartment and go missing for long periods (unless it is discussed and approved by the owner beforehand).
 He is not allowed to sublet the apartment to someone else illegally as most agreement clauses do not allow this.
 However, if it has been mutually agreed upon between the tenant and the owner (such cases occur rarely), written permission is needed by the owner.

-The role of a housing society: Ideally, the housing society has no say in the homeowner’s decision to sublet his residence as he sees fit.
+Ideally, the housing society has no say in the homeowner’s decision to sublet his residence as he sees fit.
 The society is not to intervene or discriminate on the basis of racial, religious, gender or marital status of the tenant.
 Homeowners, upon a prior understanding with the society, prefer renting out their residence to sound, stable and reliable tenants who are usually well-screened during the initial interview process.